bit-worm/plp-database-final-assignment/README.md

 # 👀 Preview

-- Here's an ERD Diagram for the system.
+- Here's an ERD for the system.

 ![ERD Screenshot](asset/erd.png)